-The FWF work plan is the foundation of the planning cycle for the coming business year and sets out the strategy for monitoring social guidelines.
+The FWF work plan is al guidelines.
 The FWF also uses the work plan as the basis of its Brand Performance Check and for scheduling audits over the year ahead.

 The Social Report considers the previous year.
 It documents the current situation in terms of compliance with the Fair Wear Foundation's standards at the individual factories.